harshitv804/harshitv804.github.io/content/_index.md

 Hi, I am Harshit, an aspiring data scientist and WordPress developer with a year of valuable experience.
 My passion lies in leveraging machine learning techniques to drive insights and develop innovative solutions.
 I have successfully completed five projects based on machine learning, showcasing my expertise in this domain.
 Additionally, I have also developed five WordPress websites, highlighting my proficiency in web development.

-My core skills revolve around
+My core skills revolve around,
 - [Machine Learning](#)
 - [Deep Learning](#)
 - [Data Analysis](#)